 The more designers use various pattern – the more users come to understand them, hence leveraging their value.

-For a startup it may be tempting to experiment and toy around with brand new concepts, however, trends come and go while the underlying ideas remain timeless and always in demand (like those comfy shoes your SO has been wearing for ages).
+For a startup, it may be tempting to experiment and toy around with brand new concepts.
+However, trends come and go, while the underlying ideas remain timeless and always in demand.

 If you are interested in partnering with Alty’s UX/UI design team or the entire mobile development crew, drop us a line and let’s talk action!